georgekakarlis/go-scrape/readme.md

 My golang-web scraper.

+The frontEnd for this project lies in [web-goscrape](https://github.com/georgekakarlis/web-goscrape)

 Below is an image that quickly says what I need to write for 2 paragraphs.

 ![Diagram of the PWA](https://github.com/georgekakarlis/go-scrape/blob/main/Diagram.png?raw=true)